The Tamar Valley AONB team received initial National Lottery support* for the Tamara Landscape Partnership project in October 2018.

 Tamara Landscape Partnership will work with farmers, landowners and communities to manage landscapes that are rich in wildlife, as well as cultural and historic heritage; help improve access to special places and promote ways for people to enjoy the landscape whilst improving their health and wellbeing.

-Over the next 18 months, new staff will be appointed to produce the Landscape Conservation Action Plan, detailing the proposed works for the 5-year delivery phase.
+Over the next 18 months, new staff will produce the Landscape Conservation Action Plan, detailing the proposed works for the 5-year delivery phase.
 This will involve working with communities within the Valley, Plymouth and adjacent towns to involve them in the rivers and the surrounding countryside.
 It will bring farmers and landowners together to develop new ideas, such as natural flood management and tree planting, creating wildlife habitats and increasing on-farm carbon, which will all help to mitigate the effects of climate change.

 Ross Kennerley, South West lead for Woodland Trust, one of the project partners, says; “This is a great opportunity for landowners to work with local communities to secure a strong future landscape for the Tamar Valley.
 In particular, the Woodland Trust is keen to support the management of existing woodlands, and planting of new woods and trees, as part of a robust future landscape.